 Chinese logistics expert: Huge business potential for European companies in China

 E-commerce in China is growing rapidly and it is pushing the development of logistics and delivery services in the country.
-Professor Dianjun Fang from China gives a status of the Chinese logistics and delivery market and reveals what opportunities this provides for European companies to expand their business into China.
+Chinese logistics expert Professor Dianjun Fang gives a status of the Chinese logistics and delivery market and reveals what opportunities this provides for European companies to expand their business into China.

 Development of efficient logistics and delivery in China does not follow the same pace as the country’s fast growing e-commerce.
-This makes a huge potential in China for European companies specializing in efficient and automated logistics processes according to Professor Dianjun Fang, who presented the possibilities of doing business in China at the Nordic Delivery Conference 2016.
+This makes a huge potential in China for European companies specializing in efficient and automated logistics processes according to Chinese logistics expert Professor Dianjun Fang, who presented the possibilities of doing business in China at the Nordic Delivery Conference 2016 powered by Consignor.

 “Logistics in China is at a very low level compared to Germany, which is one of the best countries in the world at logistics.
 And this is despite the fact that China has a good infrastructure, many drivers and vehicles as well as the Chinese government helping to fund many modern logistics parks.
 The problem is lack of IT systems to coordinate logistics and freight, both at warehouses and carriers, as well as lack of collaboration between the various logistics and freight companies.
 All this makes logistics in China costly and inefficient, i.e. trucks in China often drive with half-empty loads, and if a Chinese warehouse has an IT system, it rarely supports the warehouse processes, “says Professor Dianjun Fang, who is an expert in logistics and supply chain.